 “Writing is how I process and honour experiences that too often are seen as secret or shameful.
-Like the man at the halfway house, I want to tell you where I came from, how I […]
+Like the man at the halfway house, I want to tell you where I came from, how I got […]

 “The snow is coming down, thick and steady and the other kids seem to disappear in and out of landscape, their faces obscured by the mist of their breath and the falling snow.
-Some of […]
+Some of these […]

-“Until he pulls out the knife, the young man sitting in the corner is like every other homeless man that comes through the shelter, a little smelly, a little crazy, a little lost among all […]
+“Until he pulls out the knife, the young man sitting in the corner is like every other homeless man that comes through the shelter, a little smelly, a little crazy, a little lost among all the […]

 Angie’s lost her $5 and she’s pissed. $5 is a lot to an eleven year old.
-My husband told me how a woman stepped out in the middle of the street not too far from […]
+My husband told me how a woman stepped out in the middle of the street not too far from here […]

 “The photocopy wears away the soft edges, chisels it all down to light and dark.
 Nobody says anything as she stands over the photocopier, crying.
-The machine makes a steady motion under her fingers, like rocking, and […]
+The machine makes a steady motion under her fingers, like rocking, and when […]

 “I’ve known Angie since she was in preschool.
 Now she’s old enough to wear a training bra and a fresh bruise from her first fight.”
 Read more of First Fight at Truthola.com